Cropster/ember-visual-test/README.md

 (don't forget to `await` on it!).
 * `element`: Either a DOM node, or a string which will be used in `document.querSelector()`
 * `identifier`: A unique string to identify this capture.
 This will be the file name of the generated images, and has to be unique across your whole application.

+### CLI

+There are also two CLI commands to use:

+* `ember visual-test:clean`: Clean the diff/tmp folders
+* `ember visual-test:reset`: Manually clean all folders & create new baseline images